 The Yorkville neighborhood is one of Toronto’s most elegant shopping and dining areas where celebrities from all over North America can be spotted.
 True shopaholics may want to check out the Eaton Centre, one of North America’s top shopping destinations and the city’s most popular tourist attractions with millions of visitors annually.

-Our concierge has gathered a listing of the more popular things to see and do and tourist attractions in Toronto below, or if you have any special requests, simply stop by and ask.
+Our Guest Services has gathered a listing of the more popular things to see and do and tourist attractions in Toronto below, or if you have any special requests, simply stop by and ask.

 Organized Sporting Events